bic-berkeley/psych-214-fall-2016/_sources/brisk_python.txt

     >>> my_fourth_function(10, 42)
     52

-But, we can also omit the second argument, in which case it will get its default value:
+But, we can also omit the second argument, because it has a default value.
+In that case the argument will get its default value:

 .. nbplot::